 - Los Trancos – First portion of Franciscan Loop Trail

-- Monte Bello – grassland trails – Canyon Trail (Up Indian Creek Trail down Bella Vista Trail), Waterwheel Creek Trail
+- Monte Bello – Grassland trails such as Canyon Trail, Bella Vista Trail and Waterwheel Creek Trail

 - Picchetti Ranch – Zinfandel Trail

-- Pulgas Ridge – Dusky Footed Woodrat Trail, Polly G Trail
+- Pulgas Ridge – Dusky Footed Woodrat Trail, Polly Geraci Trail

-- Purisima Creek Redwoods – Jan-February - Purisima Creek Trail in early season for redwood understory blooms – trillium, violets, redwood sorrel
+- Purisima Creek Redwoods – Purisima Creek Trail in early season for redwood understory blooms – trillium, violets, redwood sorrel

 - Rancho San Antonio – Upper/High Meadow Trail, Chamise Trail

-- Russian Ridge – Any of the grassland trails – Bay-Ridge, Boreal Hill, Hawk Ridge, Alder Spring, Ancient Oaks
+- Russian Ridge – Grassland trails such as the Ridge Trail, Boreal Hill, Hawk Ridge Trail, Alder Spring Trail, Ancient Oaks Trail

-- Sierra Azul – Woods/Barlow Trails, Kennedy Trail
+- Sierra Azul – Woods Trail, Barlow Trail and Kennedy Trail

 - St Joseph’s Hill – Manzanita Trail

-- Windy Hill – grassland trails – Spring Ridge Trail, Betsy Crowder Trail
+- Windy Hill – Grassland Trails such as Spring Ridge Trail and Betsy Crowder Trail